isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/more-about-changi-airport.md

 <i>Courtesy of Civil Aviation Authority of Singapore</i>

 #### **Further Resources from the National Library and National Archives of Singapore**
-The National Archives and the National Library have a wealth of other resources related to Changi Airport’s early years such as the transcripts of speeches, oral history interviews, books and unpublished documents.
+Beyond photos, the National Archives and the National Library have a wealth of other resources related to Changi Airport’s early years.
+These include transcripts of speeches, oral history interviews, books and unpublished documents.

 The transcripts of speeches by key players provide a valuable glimpse into the decision-making process behind the setting up of Changi Airport.
 In a speech at the airport’s official opening in December 1981, Defence Minister Howe Yoon Chong [explained](https://www.nas.gov.sg/archivesonline/speeches/record-details/70f84311-115d-11e3-83d5-0050568939ad) why the government decided to build the  airport in Changi rather than expand Paya Lebar.
 A quarter of a century later, at a dinner to celebrate the 25th anniversary of the airport in 2006, Minister Mentor Lee Kuan Yew [recalled](https://www.nas.gov.sg/archivesonline/speeches/record-details/7eb69f39-115d-11e3-83d5-0050568939ad) the process from his perspective.

 Oral history interviews are another important source of information.
 In a 1987 interview, former president Ong Teng Cheong [explained](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/06155340-115e-11e3-83d5-0050568939ad) how they were able to switch over from Paya Lebar to Changi overnight.
 (Ong had been the Communications Minister between 1978 and 1983.)
-And in an interview in 2001, Bernard Chen Tien Lap, a retired politician (and former civil servant in the Finance Ministry) [revealed](https://www.nas.gov.sg/archivesonline/Flipviewer/publish/0/08b14275-115f-11e3-83d5-0050568939ad-OHC002530_006/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png&pn=5) that the Finance Ministry had argued for Paya Lebar, while the Communications Ministry pushed for Changi.
+And in an interview in 2001, Bernard Chen Tien Lap, a retired politician who had been a former civil servant in the  Ministry of Finance, [revealed](https://www.nas.gov.sg/archivesonline/Flipviewer/publish/0/08b14275-115f-11e3-83d5-0050568939ad-OHC002530_006/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png&pn=5) that the Finance Ministry had argued for Paya Lebar while the Communications Ministry pushed for Changi.

 On the shelves of the National Library, you can find books such as [<i>Wings Over Singapore: The Story of Singapore Changi Airport</i>](http://eservice.nlb.gov.sg/item_holding.aspx?bid=4080278), which was published for the Department of Civil Aviation at the Ministry of Communications in 1981, and [<i>T2ansformation: The New Changi Airport Terminal 2</i>](http://eservice.nlb.gov.sg/item_holding.aspx?bid=12830267), which was published by the Civil Aviation Authority of Singapore in 2006.
 The latter focuses on the redevelopment of Changi’s Terminal 2.

-The National Library also has unpublished documents such as “[Portfolio T2 Singapore Changi Airport](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203825870)”, a folder put together in 1991 by the Public Works Department consisting of material related to the development of the airport up to that time.
+The National Library also has unpublished documents such as “[Portfolio T2 Singapore Changi Airport](http://eservice.nlb.gov.sg/item_holding.aspx?bid=203825870)”, a folder put together by the Public Works Department in 1991 consisting of material related to the development of the airport up to that time.

-The National Archives has video footage taken during the period.
-The most interesting item is “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)”, an hour-long programme from August 1981 that shows the construction process of Changi Airport and the reclamation project at Changi beach necessary for the new airport.
+The National Archives also has interesting video footage such as “[The Changi Take-off](https://www.nas.gov.sg/archivesonline/audiovisual_records/record-details/48460700-1164-11e3-83d5-0050568939ad)”.
+An hour-long programme from August 1981, it shows the construction process of Changi Airport and the reclamation project at Changi beach necessary for the new airport.